a00908270/masterthesis/thesis.md

 *Docker Swam Mode* provides the possibility to mount local volumes or folders into a container.
 Kubernetes has two APIs available: Volumes and Persistent Volumes.
 Volumes are an abstraction with several different implementations for cloud storages (like AWS, Azure) and are bound to the lifecycle of a pod.
 Once a pod is removed, also the volume data is gone.
 Persistent Volumens allow data to be persisted independently from a pod.

-Both technologies provide an easy to install development environment, Kubernetes is available via the minikube package as well as in the newest version of Docker Community Edition.
+Both technologies provide an easy to install development environment.
+Kubernetes is available via the minikube package as well as in the newest version of Docker Community Edition.
 Docker Swarm Mode is also available via the Docker application.

 ### Decision